-Done at Luxembourg, on 14 December 2022.
+Done at Luxembourg, on 15 June 2023.

-For the Governing Board
+For the Governing Board [e-signed] Herbert Zeisel The Chair Annex: European High Performance Computing Joint Undertaking Annual Work Programme and Budget 2023

-Herbert Zeisel

-The Chair

-$Annex: European\,High\,Performance\,Computing\,Joint\,Undertaking\,Annual\,Work\,Programme\,and\,Budget\,2023$

 WORK PROGRAMME and BUDGET EuroHPC JOINT UNDERTAKING (JU)

 In accordance with the Statutes of the EuroHPC JU annexed to Council Regulation (EU) 2021/1173 and with the Financial Rules of the EuroHPC JU.